-Royal Joaan Bin Hamad Al Thani spotted wearing Patek Philippe
+Royal Joaan Bin Hamad Al Thani spotted wearing a Patek Philippe

 Sheikh Joaan Bin Hamad Al Thani, president of the Qatar Olympic Committee and one of the most influential royal figures in global sports, was recently photographed with his son — and the wrist shot that caught collectors' attention reveals the Patek Philippe Nautilus ref.
 5976/1G, the 40th anniversary chronograph in 18K white gold.